-- If we buy packaging, are we responsible if the packaging does not meet legal requirements?
+- If we buy packaging, are we responsible if it does not meet legal requirements?

 - Are there any special packaging rules for particular types of goods?

-1. What information do we have to show on the label?
+1. What information must we show on a product label?

 There isn’t a general requirement to show particular information for every kind of product.
 However: